jdeluyck/kcoreorg-website/_posts/2008/2008-06-29-cord-and-xrdp.md

 This gave me the idea of using [Microsoft Remote Desktop Connection Client for Mac 2 Public Beta](https://web.archive.org/web/20070824055754/http://connect.microsoft.com:80/macrdc)[^ia1], to see if it might be a problem with the client... and yup, it is.

 Seems CoRD 0.4.3 (the current stable) is unable to handle the output of xrdp.
-I now installed the [0.5 beta 1](https://sourceforge.net/forum/forum.php?forum_id=790899) which works without any problems.
+I now installed the [0.5 beta 1](https://web.archive.org/web/20081229081616/http://sourceforge.net:80/forum/forum.php?forum_id=790899)[^ia2] which works without any problems.

 [^ia1]: Internet Archive snapshot.
 Original URL: http://connect.microsoft.com/macrdc <!-- markdownlint-disable-line MD034 -->

+[^ia2]: Internet Archive snapshot.
+Original URL: https://sourceforge.net/forum/forum.php?forum_id=790899 <!-- markdownlint-disable-line MD034 -->